 So, when I started baking bread at home, then this garlic bread had to be tried.
 I tried it and soon it became a regular at my place.

 When you make this garlic bread at home then you don’t have to tell anyone that you have made this.
 The whole house automatically comes to know that it is being made.

-I am on cloud nine when my son, on returning home, says at the gate itself, “Mom, you have made garlic bread today… yayyyy.”
+I am on cloud nine when my son, on returning home from the office, says at the gate itself, “Mom, you have made garlic bread today… Yayyyy.”

 You can pack these in your children’s lunch box and they will be the happiest one.

-Normally garlic bread is made with all purpose flour but this one I have made using both wheat flour and all purpose flour, half of each.
+Dominos Garlic bread is made with all-purpose flour but this one I have made using both wheat flour and all-purpose flour, half of each.
 But the softness and taste remain the same.
 As you can also see in the pics, the perforation and the texture speaks for itself.